SuperHuman12/UnikoinGold-UKG-Contract/README.md

 a system we built.**
 - The sale will consist of users sending funds to specific wallet addresses, prior to the use audited smart contracts
 - Their contribution amount will be added to a DB consisting of wallet addresses and their associated balances
-- Users can contribute a minimum of $30 USD and a maximum of $100k USD

 ### Participant Addition
 - **This contract will collect no funds**.
 All funds will have been collected prior to the deployment of this contract